siangyin/ga-p3-frontend/README.md

 ## 🌼 Introduction

-Pantry Manager that helps you keep track of what is in your pantry at all times.

-### MVP
+The average family of four wastes 25% of their food each year.
+Our Online pantry manager help user to manage the list of item in your kitchen aiming for less wastage, save money, share food.

 ## 🚀 Features:

-- Online pantry manager help user to manage the list of item in your kitchen aiming for less wastage, save money, share food.
-- Stop wasting food: The average family of four wastes 25% of their food each year.
-- Food record expiry date: tells you when your food is going to expire so that you can use it before it's expiring.
+- Food list with tracking of quantity and expiry date: tells you when your food is going to expire so that you can use it before it's expiring.
 - Photo saving: input the img url of the item for quick reference in viewing your on-hand item easily.
 - Share your food: Easily invite your family members, friends or colleagues to share your food.
 - Organize your food: Create spaces such as fridge, pantry, and freezer and ensure that your food is always organized and ready at the time you need them.